Content IDs (CIDs)

 Introduction

 DASL CIDs are a simple structured identifier format for content addressing.
 They encapsulate a hash with enough metadata to be extensible (to add new hash types in the future) and to indicate whether they are pointing to raw bytes or to structured data.
-If you're simply DASL CIDs as identifiers, you can almost certainly just use the string as an opaque ID and worry no further.
+If you're simply using DASL CIDs as identifiers, you can almost certainly just use the string as an opaque ID and worry no further.

 A DASL CID can be represented as a string or as an array of bytes.
 If you wish to understand the internals of a CID, it has the following structure: